jveilleux/FarmFreshWeb/payment-methods-2.md

 **Flexible Rate**– This calculator is typically used for promotional discounts where you charge a reduced fee as the customer makes more purchases of that item.
 This fee applies to items and products listed per kg or L.

 * ‘First Item Cost’: The fee charged for the first item in the order.
-* ‘Additional Item Cost’: The fee charged for aditional items beyond the first.
+* ‘Additional Item Cost’: The fee charged for additional items beyond the first.
 * ‘Max Items’: The maximum number of items on which the fee will be applied.
 Items purchased beyond this amount will be not be charged the fee.

 For example: If the first cost is $2, Additional Item Cost is $1 and the maximum items is three.
 If a customer orders 5 of the item, they will be charged $2 for the first item, $1 for the second and third, and no fee for the fourth and fifth.

-**Flat Rate \(per item\)**–  This fee is a constant fee, applied to products listed as ‘items’. \(it will not be applied to products listed as per kg, or per L\)
+**Flat Rate \(per item\)**–  This fee is a constant fee, applied to products listed as ‘items’. \(it will not be applied to products listed as per lb, or per gal\)

 **Price Sack**– This fee is used to charge a discount on fees for orders which exceed a certain dollar amount.